opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 Note that a secret called `sample-user-password` will need to exist in the `default` namespace with the base64 encoded password in the `password` key.

 Also, it is possible to store multiple Users password in the same Secret.
-To do this, you should create a secret where each key will be equal to a username and value is a user password.
+To do this, you **must** create a secret where each key will be equal to a **User name** and value is a user password. **Otherwise, changes in the secret will not trigger User reconcile!**

 #### Opensearch Roles